sg-s/DA/README.md

 * Statistics of the Stimulus and the Response
 * Linear Fit to the Data
 * Adding a output nonlinearity post-hoc
-* Linear Model Gain Analysis
+* LN Model Gain Analysis
 * Pulse Peak Analysis